aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 ## Querying with Text Input

 In this section, we provide a set of functions that allow you to perform a similarity search based on text input, enabling you to find relevant articles from the dataset that are similar to the provided input.
-Here's a breakdown of the components:

-The following function takes an embedding (`emb`) and performs a similarity search using a Common Table Expression (CTE).
+The following function takes an embedding `emb` and performs a similarity search using a Common Table Expression.
 It calculates the similarity between the provided embedding and the content vectors of articles in the dataset.
-The articles are ordered by ascending similarity and limited to a specified count (`match_count`).
+The articles are ordered by ascending similarity and limited to a specified count `match_count`.
 The function returns a DataFrame containing the article IDs, titles, and their similarity scores.

 ```python
 def similarity_search_from emb(emb, conn, match_threshold=0.75, match_count=10):